When is Winter Love Island on ITV2? Cast, location and your questions answered

 Ollie Williams – QUIT*

-*Ollie left the present on day three after realising he was nonetheless in love with somebody outdoors of the villa.
+*Ollie left the present on day three after realising he was nonetheless in love with somebody exterior of the villa.

 Ollie Williams – Key Info